 The Price-to-Rent Ratio

-The price-to-rent ratio can be defined as the ratio between home prices and the average rent prevailing in that area.
+The price-to-rent ratio can be defined as the ratio between home prices and the average monthly rent prevailing in that area.

 The calculation for this ratio is quite simple.
 Simply take the average cost of the condos in the region and divide it by the average annual rent [3].